ycs77/headlessui-float-docs/src/vue/high-order-component.md

 </script>
 ```

-Used in the same way as `<Float>`, it can also override the defined prop in high-order component:
+Used in the same way as `<Float>`, it can also override the defined prop in the high-order component:

 ```html
 <Menu>